Methodology, Data Notes and Definitions

 A robust and verified dataset based on project-level information was compiled for this report.
 The use of project-level data allows disaggregation and minimises the risk of double-counting.
-ODA from bilateral and multilateral international financial institutions for the years 2014 to 2018 was sourced from the OECD DAC Creditor Reporting System (CRS).
+ODA from bilateral and multilateral international financial institutions for 2014 to 2020 was sourced from the OECD DAC Creditor Reporting System (CRS).
 This data – which includes both commitments and disbursements – was provided by donors and verified by the OECD DAC.
-Private development finance from private sector charities, foundations and philanthropic organisations which was classified as ODA was also obtained from the OECD DAC CRS.
+Private development finance from private sector charities, foundations and philanthropic organisations, which was classified as ODA, was also obtained from the OECD DAC CRS.
 Data from non-OECD members (such as China, Brazil, Turkey, etc.) was obtained from various open sources, including development agency websites, along with the monitoring of news-flow and official reports.
 None of the data collected from these sources was proven to be ODA-compliant and was therefore not used in the analysis of SDG7 financing.

 Private sector data

 Further data on private finance was obtained from industry associations, where possible.
-However, this often did not include private equity investments; nor was it possible to allocate investments made directly into globally-focused companies which were active in Africa.
+However, this often did not include private equity investments, nor was it possible to allocate investments made directly into globally-focused companies which were active in Africa.

 African national government spending

 Data was obtained from official documents, including official gazettes, budget reports and speeches.
 Where possible, only capital expenditure for energy was counted.
-In some cases, it is impossible to disaggregate spending between energy and water where a country has a joint ministry.
-It is also not possible to identify capital expenditure which is SDG7 compliant.
+In some cases, it is impossible to disaggregate spending be¬tween energy and water where a country has a joint ministry.
+It is also not possible to identify capital expenditure which is SDG7-compliant.
 As a result, all capital expenditure for energy is included within this report.

-African National Governments: Sovereign governments of African Union Member States.
+African national governments: Sovereign governments of African Union member states.

-Africa-based development banks: African Development Bank (AfDB), Banque Ouest Africaine de Développement (BOAD), Development Bank of Southern Africa (DBSA), East African Development Bank (EADB), Ecowas Bank for International Development (EBID), Trade and Development Bank of Eastern and Southern Africa (TDB).
+Africa-based development banks: African Development Bank (AfDB), Banque Ouest Africaine de Développement (BOAD), Development Bank of Southern Africa (DBSA), East African Development Bank (EADB), ECOWAS Bank for International Development (EBID), Trade and Development Bank of eastern and southern Africa (TDB).

 Middle East: Countries within the Middle East and the Levant.
 Asia: Countries located geographically within Asia.

 Oceania: Countries located geographically within the continent of Oceania.

-North America: Canada, Mexico and The United States of America.
+North America: Canada, Mexico and the Unit¬ed States of America.

 South America: Countries located geographically within the continent of South America.